BEng Biomedical Engineering

 Do you have an innate curiosity for human physiology and a keen understanding of mathematics?
 Learn how the brain works, what techniques exist to monitor different tissues in the human body and to diagnose, prevent and treat disease and restore bodily functions.
-At Reading, we have the 3rd highest overall student satisfaction score for Bioengineering, Medical and Biomedical Engineering subjects (National Student Survey, 2021).

 We are conducting world-renowned research in the fields of neural engineering, rehabilitation and medical technology.
 During your degree you will have the opportunity to undertake original research in the above fields, while completing your final-year project.

 Our new £60m Health and Life Sciences building opened in 2020.
 As the new home of the School of Biological Sciences, it offers state-of-the-art research and teaching laboratories, seminar rooms, and plenty of study and social space, including a café.
 The building also houses the Cole Museum of Zoology.
 The collection, featuring over 3,500 natural history specimens, provides a fantastic resource for biological scientists and the wider community.